Faculty Spotlight: David Taylor

 “I can distinctly remember those important moments in a particular class when an idea finally made sense to me, when suddenly I felt I understood what the professional biologists were talking about.
 Without the patience, wisdom and passion of many of my teachers, I may never have experienced those moments of enlightenment,” he said.
 “I may never be as good a teacher as my instructors of undergraduate ecology, undergraduate botany or high school government, but their effect on me never ceases to inspire me to try.”

-In addition to teaching at College of DuPage, Taylor also teaches majors and non-majors biology at Elmhurst College and environmental biology and vertebrate zoology at Aurora University.
+In addition to teaching at College of DuPage, Taylor also taught majors and non-majors biology at Elmhurst College and environmental biology and vertebrate zoology at Aurora University.
 He wants his students to derive a feeling of connection with other living things through his classes.

 “In zoology and botany, we study all the different kinds of plants and animals that have evolved to populate our earth.
 The diversity is staggering and beautiful!” he said.
 “However, at basic levels, life is pretty much the same.
 It’s all composed of cells, whose activities are controlled by a molecule called DNA, which is constantly reproducing itself and trying out new configurations.
 The idea that we share exact configurations of a great deal of our DNA with things like chimpanzees, snails and pine trees is a very powerful one.